-The Phoenix Astronomical Society meetings are on the 4th Friday of the month.
+The Phoenix Astronomical Society meetings are on the 4th Friday of the month (April is on 25th, combined with HST presentation).
 This allows us (weather permitting) to hold an observing session after the meeting.

 Public welcome to monthly TPAS meetings but please introduce yourselves, donation appreciated.
 You must register beforehand for observing sessions: email@example.com